Adaptors

 vtiger (docs)

-When creating or editing a job on platform, you can choose the adaptor to run the job.
+When creating or editing a job step, you can choose the adaptor to run the job.
 This way you "import" the needed operations.
 Simply open the dropdown list of adaptors, and click on one.

 On npm